Let’s dive right in.

 Let’s now have a look at the database languages.

 Database manipulation languages

 We have mentioned “MySQL” in this article and categorized it in the second category.

 It is an open-source relational database management system that uses SQL language for manipulating data in databases.

-The language we are going to refer to is SQL stands for Structured Query Language, which basically works with Databases that may be for any platform like MySQL, SQL Server, MS Access, Oracle, Sybase, Informix, Postgres, and other database systems.
+The language we will refer to is SQL stands for Structured Query Language, which works with Databases that may be for any platform like MySQL, SQL Server, MS Access, Oracle, Sybase, Informix, Postgres, and other database systems.
 SQL language can be used with written statements to: